grame-cncm/faustdoc/mkdocs/docs/manual/embedding.md

 The generated code is obviously much slower than LLVM generated native code.
 Measurements on various DSPs examples have been done, and the code is between 3 and more than 10 times slower than the LLVM native code.

+## Using libfaust with the WebAssembly backend

+The libfaust C++ library can be compiled in WebAssembly with [Emscripten](https://emscripten.org/), and used in the web  or NodeJS platforms.
+A [specific page on the subject](https://faustdoc.grame.fr/manual/deploying/) is available.

 ## Additional Functions